NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 If you are going to run Seafile on a Hyper-V VM, please read NohaTech-Ubuntu-Hyper-V-English.md to optimize it and also adopte it to work with Ubuntu. https://github.com/NohaTech/Seafile-best-practices-for-Ubuntu/blob/master/NohaTech-Ubuntu-Hyper-V-English.md

-We will use a texteditor called nano in this guide, so here is some commands that you need to know.
+We will use a text editor called nano in this guide, so here is some commands that you need to know.
 ```
  ctrl+k = deletes a hole row in the document